Which school do you want to support?

 For public school teachers in California, the pension formula depends on just three things: Your end-of-career pay, the number of years you have been teaching in California public schools, and your age at retirement:

-Teachers in California don’t pay social security taxes on their paychecks or receive social security benefits.
-Instead, they pay into STRS, which stands for the State Teacher Retirement System.
+Teachers in California don't pay social security taxes on their paychecks or receive social security benefits.
+Instead, they pay into STRS, the State Teacher Retirement System.
 The acronym is treated as a name, pronounced “stirs”.

 There are important differences, though.
 The Social Security system describes itself as an anti-poverty program.
 It doesn't differentiate the age at which you make your money, the kind of work you do, the state you live in, or the number of years you have worked in a particular profession.

-These are central factors in the California STRS system because it has a particular mission: it is designed to provide a strong life-long pension for those make teaching in California’s public schools their life's work.
+These are central factors in the California STRS system because it has a different mission.
+It isn't an anti-poverty program.
+It's a system with a clear mission: provide a strong life-long pension for those who make it their life's work to teach in California's public schools.
 According to STRS, about half of California's teachers stay in the profession for at least 30 years.

-California's teacher pension system has gone through significant changes over time in order to ensure that the system is financially sound.
+California's teacher pension system has gone through significant changes over time in order to ensure that the system is financially sound, balancing contributions now with benefits later.
 Among the changes, the retirement terms for teachers were adjusted to make it a bit less attractive to retire early.
 For teachers hired after Jan 1, 2014, the system is described as 2% at 62 because those who retire at age 62 (generally) receive an annual retirement benefit for life equal to 2% of their final salary times the number of years served.

 For teachers hired prior to Jan 1, 2014, the system is described as 2% at 60.
 The system is similar, but more generous — it offers full lifetime retirement benefits earlier.
 In both cases, the system strongly rewards teachers who delay retirement and continue teaching longer.